 The role of the ball winner...

 They are often likened to the conductor of an orchestra.
 They organize the teammates and dictate the general pace of play.

 To play in the central midfield position you should be skillful and strong at tackling.
-You will be constantly running up and down the pitch.
-Your role is winning ball possession and developing scoring opportunities.
+It will feel like you are running up and down the pitch without a break.
+And you will be!